glipR/glipR.github.io/source/posts/Pathfinding/Intro/content.md

 The key difference here is that while we pathfind often on a very small scale, we need fast computer algorithms to give us extremely optimal paths, or paths over incredibly large domain sizes.

-While you might have a particular image of a pathfinding algorithm telling you whether to turn left or go straight at the lights, it does help to abstract the problem a little bit, so that we can use those same algorithms in surprisingly varied problem domains.
+While you might have a particular image of a pathfinding algorithm telling you whether to turn left or go straight at the traffic lights, it does help to abstract the problem a little bit, so that we can use those same algorithms in surprisingly varied problem domains.

 We'll define any pathfinding problem to contain two points of interest in a space:
 A *start* point and an *end* goal.